-The work was supported partially by the Indo-French Centre for Promotion of Advanced Research (IFCPAR) under research contract No. 2900-IT.
-It was partially supported by the BIONETs European Integrated Project on Autonomic Communications.
+This work was supported by the Indo-French Centre for Promotion of Advanced Research (IFCPAR) under research contract No. 2900-IT.
 The work of G.Miller has been supported by INTAS (YSF 04-83-3623) and was done during his stay at INRIA Sophia-Antipolis.